rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 **How It Works**: WaveNet uses a deep neural network to model the conditional distribution of each audio sample given the previous samples, generating audio waveforms sample by sample.

+**Cost Function**: The cost function for WaveNet is the negative log-likelihood of the observed data given the predicted conditional distributions.

 **Example**: Generating realistic voice samples for testing voice recognition systems in security applications.

 ##### GPT (Generative Pre-trained Transformer)
 **When to Use**: Use GPT for generating coherent and contextually relevant text data.

 **How It Works**: GPT models the conditional probability of the next word in a sequence, generating text one word at a time.

+**Cost Function**: The cost function for GPT is the cross-entropy loss between the predicted and actual word distributions.

 **Example**: Creating synthetic threat intelligence reports to test natural language processing tools.